Isle Martin: History

 Ceatha Chaluim Ruaidh on the north west tip of Isle Martin.

 The pier on Isle Martin.
 Behind the wall is the ranger's house, the only occupied house on the island.
 The island is owned by The Isle Martin Trust, a local charitable trust.

 Despite its name, it has no association with St Martin.
 The old Gaelic name for the island is 'Ellan Mertack'.
 It was recorded in the sixteenth century and probably refers to the 'martrick', an old word for pine martens.
-It's reputed to have established a monastery on the island around 300–400 AD.
+A monastery is reputed to have been established on the island around 300–400 AD.
 There is a stone with a Latin triple cross, possibly from 400 to 700 AD, which is probably related to the Celtic church.
 There is also a post-Reformation chapel/meeting house and the ruins of an old street of houses with the old school.
 Other houses and the "new" school are located near the current jetty.

 Agriculture and fishing have been the mainstays of the island economy for most of its history.
 It was a centre for the fishing trade, with a curing station, before Ullapool was founded.
 The island was lotted into crofts in 1831 and crofting continued until the 1960s.
 Predominantly used for cattle and sheep grazing, there was limited arable land at the southern end near the main settlement.